somanshurath/python_100/README.md

 # Python_100
-100 Days of Code - Python Bootcamp by Angela Yu
+Repo containing all the projects I made while doing "100 Days of Code - Python Bootcamp by Angela Yu"